marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 | shakespeare | romeo-and-juliet | 3762 | serving-creature’s | and | 6.432 |

 ### Calculating and aggregating pairwise similarities
-- The next difficulty comes when calculating and aggregating the pairwise similarities between books
-- The main conceptual leap is in generating the pairs in the first place, but this is also the easiest because Nextflow has a channel operator `combine` that produces all combinations of items between two source channels
-- Thus, we can simply combine `count_records` with itself to create a channel of pairs
-- However, because this is a self combination, it will generate *permutations*, meaning the resulting channel will include both (`hamlet.txt`, `peter-pan.txt`) and (`peter-pan.txt`, `hamlet.txt`) as distinct pairs, for example
-- Because our similarity metric, the JSD, is symmetric, this is an unnecessary recalculation, so we'll remove the duplicates with the `unique` operator called on a closure that generates a unique key for each pair by sorting their titles alphabetically
+The next difficulty comes when calculating and aggregating the pairwise similarities between books.
+The main conceptual leap is in generating the pairs in the first place, but this is also the easiest because Nextflow has a channel operator `combine` that produces all combinations of items between two source channels.
+Thus, we can simply combine `count_records` with itself to create a channel of pairs.
+However, because this is a self combination, it will generate *permutations*, meaning the resulting channel will include both (`hamlet.txt`, `peter-pan.txt`) and (`peter-pan.txt`, `hamlet.txt`) as distinct pairs, for example.
+Because our similarity metric, the JSD, is symmetric, this is an unnecessary recalculation, so we'll remove the duplicates with the `unique` operator called on a closure that generates a unique key for each pair by sorting their titles alphabetically.

 ```java
 count_pairs = count_records